Potatoes require a cool but frost free growing season.

 Varieties.
 There are more than 100 varieties of potatoes.
 There are four basic potato categories: long whites, round whites, russets, and round reds.
 Check your cooperative extension service for specific recommendations for your area.

-Storing and preserving.
+Storing and Preserving Potatoes.
 Store potatoes in a dark, well-ventilated place at about 40°F. Potatoes will keep for about 6 months.
 Do not refrigerate potatoes.
 Prepared or new potatoes freeze well and potatoes can also be dried.

 Botanical name.
 Solanum tuberosum